The know it all.

 The so-called ‘seasoned veteran’.

-The ‘I’ve taken care of one of these patients (Diabetic, Heart Failure, Atrial Fibrillation, etc.), so there all the same’.
+The ‘I’ve taken care of one of these patients (Diabetic, Heart Failure, Atrial Fibrillation, etc.), so they’re all the same’.

 Yep.
 I was one of them.
 I had been a nurse a whopping14 months and I thought I had learned all there was to learn.
 I had seen it all.
 I had done it all.